zirkelc/zirkelc/README.md

 ### Libraries

+#### Extensions

+- [Claude Runner](https://github.com/zirkelc/claude-runner): Simple VSCode extension to run Claude from the context menu on any folder

 #### Development

 - [Git Pull Run](https://github.com/zirkelc/git-pull-run): Automatically runs commands like `npm install` when fetching changes from git, but only if certain files have been modified.